mli3w/top-sum/README.md

 This started as a small project for my sister-in-law's son over a long weekend.

-At the same time, I was exploring how AI can help prototype interactive ideas faster — especially small custom learning experiences for kids.
+At the same time, I was exploring how AI can help prototype interactive ideas faster — especially small interactive learning experiences for kids.

 I also made a simplified Tiny Mode for my 4-year-old.